A great motivational speaker is confident, empathetic, a good storyteller, and able to connect with an audience.

 4. Zain Asher

-Hassler worked as a Hollywood agent until 25.
-She experienced a massive quarter-life crisis when she lost her job, engagement, health, and money.
-Later, she earned her master’s degree in spiritual psychology.
-Christine is an author and speaker obsessed with human optimization.
+Hassler worked as a Hollywood agent until 25, when she experienced a quarter-life crisis after losing her job.
+She went on to earn her master’s degree in spiritual psychology and is now a speaker obsessed with human optimization and helping people dig deep to discover who they are and what they want.
 She also identified and trademarked the phenomenon “Expectation Hangovers”.

 6. Mel Robbins

 Robbins started her career as a criminal defense attorney and went on to launch and sell a retail and internet technology company.
 Robbins is an author, founder, and CEO of female-led 143 Studios, Inc. As a keynote speaker and motivational podcaster, she discusses tops from the value of communication to how the rise of the selfie relates to developing and managing teams.
 She also shares insight into the tools people need to create the life they want.

 Dr. Paula Stone Williams was once the CEO of a large religious non-profit organization until she was fired after coming out as a transgender woman.
 She uses her life experience to discuss the importance of gender equality and LGBTQ+ advocacy and sheds light on the gendered landscape.
 She's still in touch with her faith, albeit in a different way, as Pastor of Preaching and Worship Ministries at Left Hand Church, in Longmont, Colorado.

 "My father is 93 years old and he's willing to try ...
 One man willing to give up his power, because he knew what he knew: that he loved his child.
 And he was willing to do whatever it takes to honor the journey of another." -Paula Stone Williams